Env

 Compressor from Nathan Ho's Negative Compression web post.

-Params: num_chans: Number of channels of input/output.
+Params: num_chans: Number of channels of input/output. ov_samp: TimesOversampling factor for oversampling the input signal before compression.

-Traits: AnyType, Copyable, ImplicitlyDestructible, Movable
+Traits: AnyType, Copyable, ImplicitlyDeletable, Movable

 Compressor Parameters